 Sophie has spent many hours interviewing Rev. Heng Sure and many of the other monks at the Berkeley Buddhist Monastery and The City of Ten Thousand Buddhas.
 She will be the first to tell you how interconnected we all are, and by no coincidence came to know how interwoven the community is when she first met Nipun, whom she was awe stuck by and inspired by everything he had shared with her.
 Her curiosity led her to check out ServiceSpace even further, which led her to her daily ritual of reading DailyGood.
 She later met fellow ServiceSpace Volunteers Audrey and Birju who inspired her to apply for the Summer Internship.
-Sweet fact about Sophie: When she was only 15 years old, she and her family immigrated to the United States from China.
+Sweet fact about Sophie: When she was only 15 years old, she immigrated to the United States from China, all by herself!
 Having been mentored by a couple of the Baha’I Faith, Sophie learned early on about selfless service.
 She became a mentor/tutor for young children who themselves immigrated to the US from China, giving them lessons in ESL and helping them prepare for higher education.
 Thanks for shining your light with us this summer Sophie!

 Highlights from Week 1